puntogris/puntogris-blog/src/content/blog/goodbye-2024.md

 This year, I'd like to travel more, a few months in Peru would be amazing!
 Back in 2023, I spent three months in Cusco, and it was so refreshing to be in a new environment with so much to explore.

 Maybe I’m getting a bit greedy here, but after that, I want to explore more of my own country (Argentina).
 There are so many amazing places to visit.
 My idea is to travel to a different province, spend a few weeks there, and repeat that every couple of months.

+As for projects, i have a few in the oven, mostly web and blockchain related.
+So hopefully i can launch those this yeaar.